jizhang/jizhang.github.com/source/_drafts/deploy-flink-job-cluster-on-kubernetes.md

 ## Build Docker Image

 Flink provides an official docker image on [DockerHub][11].
 We can use it as the base image and add job jar into it.
 Besides, in recent Flink distribution, the Hadoop binary is not included anymore, so we need to add Hadoop jar as well.
-Take a quick look of the base image's [Dockerfile][12], it does the following tasks:
+Take a quick look at the base image's [Dockerfile][12], it does the following tasks:

 * Create from OpenJDK 1.8 base image.
-* Install Flink in `/opt/flink`.
+* Install Flink into `/opt/flink`.
 * Add `flink` user and group.
 * Configure the entry point, which we will override in k8s deployments.